 - Confidence boosting

-- Encourages controlled risk taking
+- Encourages controlled risk-taking

-Many playground climbing frames will utilise a variety of inclines, levels and distances between platforms which is a great way of increasing the child’s awareness to their own body position and movement; an ability that is necessary in life!
+Many playground climbing frames will utilise a variety of inclines, levels and distances between platforms which is a great way of increasing the child’s awareness to their own body position and movement; an ability that is necessary for life!
 These are all great for improving children’s exercise levels through play instead of just PE lessons.